getify/You-Dont-Know-JS/async & performance/ch6.md

 # You Don't Know JS: Async & Performance
 # Chapter 6: Benchmarking & Tuning

-If the first four chapters of this book were all about performance as a coding pattern (asynchrony and concurrency), and chapter 5 was about performance at the macro program architecture level, this chapter goes after the topic of performance in the small, at the single expression/statement level.
+If the first four chapters of this book were all about performance as a coding pattern (asynchrony and concurrency), and Chapter 5 was about performance at the macro program architecture level, this chapter goes after the topic of performance at the micro level, focusing on single expressions/statements.

 One of the most common areas of curiosity -- indeed, some developers can get quite obsessed about it -- is in analyzing and testing various options for how to write a line or chunk of code, and which one is faster.